cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 It is not allowed to mix different blending use cases in the same function call.

+In special case where destination region of the output surface defined by output crops is fully covered with destination sub-regions of the surfaces, the fast compositing mode can be enabled.
+The main use case for this mode is a video-wall scenario with fixed destination surface partition into sub-regions of potentialy different size.

+In order to trigger this mode, application must cluster input surfaces into tiles, defining at least one tile by setting the `NumTiles` field to be greater then 0 and assigning surfaces to the corresponding tiles setting `TileId` field to the value within [0..`NumTiles`) range per input surface.
+Tiles should also satisfy following additional constraints:
+- each tile should not have more than 8 surfaces assigned to it;
+- tile bounding boxes, as defined by the enclosing rectangles of a union of a surfaces assigned to this tile, should not intersect;

 **Members**

 | | |
 --- | ---
 `Header.BufferId` | Must be [MFX_EXTBUFF_VPP_COMPOSITE](#ExtendedBufferID)
-`Y, U, V`, `R, G, B` | background color, may be changed dynamically through Reset.
+`Y, U, V`, `R, G, B` | background color, may be changed dynamically through [Reset](#MFXVideoVPP_Reset).
 No default value.
 YUV black is (0;128;128) or (16;128;128) depending on the sample range.
 The SDK uses YUV or RGB triple depending on output color format.
+`NumTiles` | Number of input surface clusters grouped together to enable fast compositing.
+May be changed dynamically at runtime through [Reset](#MFXVideoVPP_Reset).
 `NumInputStream` | Number of input surfaces to compose one output.
-May be changed dynamically at runtime through Reset.
+May be changed dynamically at runtime through [Reset](#MFXVideoVPP_Reset).
 Number of surfaces can be decreased or increased, but should not exceed number specified during initialization.
 Query mode 2 should be used to find maximum supported number.
 `InputStream` | This array of mfxVPPCompInputStream structures describes composition of input video streams.
 It should consist of exactly `NumInputStream` elements.
   `DstX,   DstY,   DstW,   DstH` | Location of input stream in output surface.
   `LumaKeyEnable` | None zero value enables luma keying for the input stream.
 Luma keying is used to mark some of the areas of the frame with specified luma values as transparent.
 It may be used for closed captioning, for example.